 A huge part of who I am comes from those four little beings who made me a mother.
 My children are the ones who light my soul ablaze and open my heart to the biggest kind of love.
 Despite all the rewards of motherhood, it surely has its challenges, and sometimes I need to check in with my kids to make sure they’re happy, healthy—and with all the craziness going on right now—doing okay.

-Between the endless activities, runny noses, homeschool lessons, and trying to make sure they eat their veggies, sometimes I end up just laying in bed at night wondering if I’m doing anything right.
+Between the endless activities, runny noses, loads of homework, and trying to make sure they eat their veggies, sometimes I end up just laying in bed at night wondering if I’m doing anything right.
 Did I ask them how they were feeling?
 Did I make them feel loved?
 Did I miss something?

 Do you ever feel like that?
 The struggle is real!